Pre-Approved Pro Bono Projects

 • COVID-19 and Long COVID - Pandemic Patients: Students will assist with legal projects related to reasonable accommodations, workers' compensation, disability insurance, disability discrimination, and employment law for people that have been affected by COVID-19 and long COVID.

-• Federal Public Defender’s Office Research: A volunteer will assist attorneys with the Federal Public Defender's Office by researching and drafting memorandums regarding legal questions related to active cases and/or recurring issues.
+• Criminal Law--Federal Public Defender’s Office Research: A volunteer will assist attorneys with the Federal Public Defender's Office by researching and drafting memorandums regarding legal questions related to active cases and/or recurring issues.

 • Crimmigration - Motions to Vacate Convictions with Immigration Consequences: Volunteers with work with the “Crimmigration” Unit of Alternate Defenders directly helping noncitizen clients who pled guilty in the past to criminal charges and did not realize could result in deportation or denial of immigration status.